0xvoider42/CMWAPP-API/README.md

 - PostgreSQL database with Knex ORM
 - Containerized with Docker for easy deployment
 - Database migrations system
+- Role-based system, to access all features register as `admin`

 ## 📋 Prerequisites
 - Node.js